Browse by Medical Category

 A number of therapeutic procedures are available through the Infusion and Apheresis Units, including therapeutic phlebotomy (650 per year), therapeutic plasma and cytapheresis (250 per year), peripheral progenitor cell collection (200 per year), and outpatient transfusion of blood components and plasma derivatives (1500 visits per year).

-The Histocompatibility Laboratory is ASHI certified and performs the HLA typing, antibody testing and chimerism/engraftment tests required for bone marrow and solid organ transplantation services at MGH, as well as testing required by the MGH Blood Transfusion Service and Blood Donor Center.
+The Histocompatibility Laboratory is ASHI certified and performs the HLA typing and antibody testing required for bone marrow and solid organ transplantation services at MGH, as well as testing required by the MGH Blood Transfusion Service and Blood Donor Center.

 Physician consultation is available for therapeutic phlebotomy and apheresis, transfusion and infusion management, component therapy, use of specialized blood components in target populations, presurgical planning for reduce allogeneic blood usage, diagnosis and management of patients refractory to platelet transfusion, serologic problems, autoimmune hemolytic anemias, complications of transfusion, preoperative assessments and compatibility testing of transplant candidates, and diagnosis of rejection episodes.